-Please click the link below to view this guidance booklet for parents of students with disabilities.
+Please click the link below to view the guidance booklet for parents of students with disabilities:

 What should I do if I suspect my child has a disability?

 For children at least two and a half years of age, but not yet age eligible for kindergarten, you should contact Kathy Bolden at (513) 539-2536.
-For students who are eligible for kindergarten through age 21, you should contact your child’s teacher, school counselor or building principal to discuss your concerns and explore the actions to be taken.
+For students who are eligible for kindergarten through age 21, please contact your child’s teacher, school counselor or building principal to discuss your concerns and explore possible actions.

 How are special education services determined for my student?

 An evaluation is the process that allows the school district to pinpoint whether your child has a disability that will require special education services (not all disabilities do).
 The evaluation will suggest what kinds of special education services your child will need or confirm that your child will be able to learn in the general education classroom with other students.
 You will be a partner in the evaluation process and a member of your child’s evaluation team.
-Other members of the team are school principal, district representative, school psychologist, general education teacher and an intervention specialist.
-School counselors, occupational, physical, and speech and language therapists can be part of the team as well.
+Other members of the team are the school principal, a district representative, the school psychologist, the general education teacher, and an intervention specialist.
+School counselors and occupational, physical or speech and language therapists can be part of the team as well.

 What services are available for my student with a disability?

 Special education services are provided to students through an individualized education program (IEP).
 The educational team develops this customized program, which includes specially designed instruction provided by an intervention specialist or related service professional, wherein goals are set for your child’s learning.
 Your child’s progress towards these goals will be monitored and reported to you multiple times throughout the school year.